Selling products in the age of omnichannel distribution takes a lot of tools.

 Line sheets are simpler than sell sheets.
 They’re no-frills.
 They’re straightforward, and they’re just there to guide your potential buyer through the very end of your sales funnel by showing them what products they might be interested in and how to place their order.

-What Information Goes on a Line Sheet?
+What Product Information Goes on a Line Sheet?

 Because of its purpose, your line sheet should only contain some limited information.
 Here’s what you need to include: